open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-06.md

 fixes and improvements for the API, SDK, metrics, exporters, testing, SDK extensions, and semantic conventions.

-Remember - the Log Bridge API is not intended for end-users.
+Remember - the Log Bridge API is not intended for end users.
 It is used to bridge existing appenders (e.g., Log4j, SLf4J, Logback, JUL) into OpenTelemetry.

 [Java Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/tag/v1.27.0)